LiskArchive/lisk-legacy-docs/tutorials/hello-world.md

 //index.js
 const { Application, genesisBlockDevnet, configDevnet } = require('lisk-sdk'); // require application class, the default genesis block and the default config for the application

-configDevnet.app.label = 'helloWorld-blockchain-app'; // change the label of the app
+configDevnet.app.label = 'hello-world-blockchain-app'; // change the label of the app
 //configDevnet.components.storage.user = '<username>'; // If you gave a different user than 'lisk' access to the database lisk_dev, you need to update the username in the config configDevnet.components.storage.password = 'password'; // replace password with the password for your database user